 Should you double up and get both?

 While each of these cards possesses a hefty annual fee, you can consider getting both if you travel a ton and can take advantage of all of the perks.
-If you ride with both Uber and Lyft several times per month, for example, you could easily get value from the Uber credits from the Amex Platinum and the Lyft Pink membership and 10x points on Lyft (through March 2022) you get with the Chase Sapphire Reserve.
+If you ride with both Uber and Lyft several times per month, for example, you could easily get value from the Amex Platinum’s Uber credits as well as the Lyft Pink membership and 10X points on Lyft (through March 2022) you get with the Chase Sapphire Reserve.

-You’ve probably noticed both cards come with credit for Global Entry or TSA PreCheck as well, but they don’t specify the purchase has to be for anyone in particular.
+Both cards come with credits for Global Entry or TSA PreCheck, but they don’t specify that the purchase has to be for anyone in particular.
 With that in mind, you could use one credit for yourself and the other for a partner or spouse.

 From there, you could use each card to rack up the most points in specific categories.
-But with the new rewards rates Chase updated on the Sapphire Reserve in August 2021, you could use the Chase Sapphire Reserve for all dining and miscellaneous travel purchases to earn 3X points, plus 10X on hotel stays and rental cars in addition to 5X on airfare when booked through Ultimate Rewards.
+But with the new rewards rates Chase updated on the Sapphire Reserve this past August, you could use the Chase Sapphire Reserve for all dining and miscellaneous travel purchases to earn 3X points, plus 10X points on hotel stays and rental cars in addition to 5X points on airfare when booked through Ultimate Rewards.